LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/server-side-validation.rst

    Consider a user registration form on a web site.
 Effective validation rules might require that:

    - The username is between 3 and 12 characters long, and
-   - The password is at least 6 characters long.
+   - The password is between 6 and 20 characters long.

 .. index::
    single: validation, server-side